 Leanplum only presents one point per slide, making their presentation supremely easy to follow along with (despite having 105 slides!).
 While they do use traditional line graphs and bar charts, they also find unconventional ways to illustrate their data (slides 71–77) or slip in nuggets of data that don’t detract from the main point (slides 52–53) – they use data to back their insights, rather than make the data the focus of the slide.

-Clean Up Your Slides
+Clean Up Your Report Presentation Slides

 Make use of white space and clean graphics to get your point across more effectively.
-This consulting deck does what most report presentations neglect, which is to highlight key takeaways (and bolding the important points) and avoid cluttering the audience with too much information.
+This consulting deck does what most report presentations neglect, which is to highlight key takeaways (and bolding the important points) to avoid cluttering the audience with too much information.

 Clean and simple, each slide in this presentation has a clear focus, enhanced by the use of one question per slide and accompanying minimalist-style icons.
 It’s one of the easiest styles to replicate, and can be used strategically at certain portions of your presentation where you want to remove distraction and place emphasis on certain messages.

-Choose The Right Fonts
+Choose the Right Fonts For Your Report Presentation

-Make Use Of Visuals
+Make Use of Report Presentation Visuals

-Having a table of contents on the side of the slide helps prevent audience fatigue – often when a presentation is too long, the audience’s retention rate starts to slip.
+Having a table of contents to display on the side of the slide helps prevent audience fatigue – often when a presentation is too long, the audience’s retention rate starts to slip.
 A “tracking” tool like this can serve as a visual cue so that your audience knows where they are, and what they can expect next.

 There is a clear flow to this presentation – it starts with introducing some key statistics, which eventually leads up to why these statistics matter, and ends with what the proposed solution is.
 It’s all very organized.
 Another great thing about this presentation is that it uses graphics to reinforce, not distract from, its key points (slides 22–29).

-Speak To Your Audience, Not At Your Audience
+Speak to Your Audience, Not at Them

 This is another example of keeping your audience engaged through the use of questions (slides 2, 3 & 7).
 The questions’ tone and voice were also creatively and intelligently crafted because it uses FOMO (fear of missing out) to ensure customers want to listen.